-Nozomi Witherspoon’s role as an International Programs Manager involves program implementation, expanding partnerships, establishing regional strategies, and leading the coordination of market and impact assessments in Africa and Latin America.
+Nozomi Witherspoon’s role as an International Programs Manager involves program implementation, expanding partnerships, establishing regional strategies, and leading the coordination of market and impact assessments in Southeast Asia.
 She works closely with the Water.org team in country offices to maximize impact on the ground.

 Nozomi brings 11+ years of experience in international development specialized in microfinance and small and medium enterprise (SME) development.
 Prior to joining the Water.org, Nozomi worked at the World Bank leading a number of significant projects with objectives to deepen and strengthen the financial sector in Africa.
 Topics covered include: housing finance, Islamic finance, agricultural finance, microinsurance, SME finance, and financial inclusion.
 Nozomi’s countries of experience include Tanzania, Kenya, Uganda, Rwanda, Burundi, Ghana, and China.

 Prior to joining the World Bank, she worked at FINCA Tanzania, based in Dar es Salaam, Tanzania.
 She also worked as a Consultant at a think-tank based in Washington D.C and Japan International Cooperation Agency (JICA).